Chemical pest animal control methods

 1080 (sodium fluoroacetate)

-1080 is registered for the control of wild dogs, feral pigs, feral cats, foxes and wild rabbits in Queensland.
+• registered for the control of wild dogs, feral pigs, feral cats, foxes and wild rabbits in Queensland

-1080 is a restricted chemical product also known as S7 poison.
-The possession, supply and use of S7 poisons is regulated under the Medicines and Poisons Act 2019 and associated regulations and other Queensland Health Regulations.
-Visit Queensland Health for full details.
+The possession, supply, storage and disposal of S7 poisons is regulated under the Medicines and Poisons Act 2019 and associated regulations and other Queensland Health regulations.

 S7 poisons must always be used in accordance with the product label directions or the conditions of an APVMA minor use permit and the of the requirements of Queensland Health Departmental Standard.